amylour/everneed/README.md

 **Delivery Banner - All Users**

 This dropdown banner is inspired by Patagonia's colourful dropdown banner.
 I wished to replicate it and I was happy with the outcome.
 Extra delivery and contact information is displayed to the user when the dropdown arrow is clicked.
-The webpage that the user was currently visiting is blurred otu and click is disabled outside the delivery banner area.
+The webpage that the user was currently visiting is blurred out and click is disabled outside the delivery banner area.
 Clicking the x in the top right corner returns the delivery banner back upwards to the top and the blur is removed from the webpage.
 When extended or in place at the top of the screen, the banner cycles through a selection of the Everneed design palette colours.

 <details open>
     <summary>Delivery Banner - All Users</summary>